Quantitative Polynomial Wiener-Wintner Theorems: Introduction

 The use of Carleson's theorem, or some extension of it, restricts the range of exponents in Theorem \ref{t:metric} to $p > 1$, and also precludes a weak type estimate at the endpoint.
-This restriction can easily be removed in the qualitative Wiener--Wintner theorem, using the maximal ergodic theorem and density of $L^p$, $p > 1$, in $L^1$.
+If one is interested in a qualitative Wiener--Wintner theorem as in Theorem \ref{t:wiener-wintner}, that is mere convergence but no variation bound, then the result is also true for $p = 1$.
+This follows from the result for $p > 1$, using the maximal ergodic theorem and density of $L^p$, $p > 1$, in $L^1$.
+However, the variation norm bound cannot be extended to the case $p = 1$ by such arguments.